 Definition 1.
 A CHR program is a finite set of rules.
-There are two kinds of rules: A simplification rule is of the form Name @ $H \Leftrightarrow C \mid B$ .
-A propagation rule is of the form Name @ $H \Rightarrow C \mid B$ , where Name is an optional, unique identifier of a rule, the head H is a non-empty conjunction of CHR constraints, the guard C is a conjunction of built-in constraints, and the body B is a goal.
+There are two kinds of rules: A simplification rule is of the form $Name @ H \Leftrightarrow C \mid B$.
+A propagation rule is of the form $Name @ H \Rightarrow C \mid B$, where Name is an optional, unique identifier of a rule, the head H is a non-empty conjunction of CHR constraints, the guard C is a conjunction of built-in constraints, and the body B is a goal.
 A goal is a conjunction of built-in and CHR constraints.
-A guard "true" is often omitted together with the commit symbol l
+For convenience, a trivial guard "true" can be omitted together with "†".